feltcute/ModdingDocsMGD/Doc/GettingStarted/Editors.rst

 .. note::

     Previously known as Atom.
-The original distribution was shutdown, and was continued on by the community as Pulsar.
+Github, the original creators of Atom, ceased development on the editor, and was continued on by the community as Pulsar.
+Pulsar currently has access to the same packages and provides continued security, bug fixes, compatibility, and feature updates for the editor.

 `Notepad++ <https://notepad-plus-plus.org/resources/>`_
 --------------------------------------------------------